ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

   - tag and group some parts of the question (ex: name 'Barack Obama', location 'Paris').
   - replace references in sentences (ex: 'What Nadal does when he has to serve?' -> 'What Nadal does when Nadal has to serve?')

+I made new experiments with the StanfordNLP library.
+All worked well for the sentence `Barack Obama is the president of the United States.`: the `parsetree` attribute of the resulting object put `George` and `Washington` in a same nominal group.
+Idem for `United` and `States`.
+The result in the dependency tree is great too: `George` is a subnode of `Washington` and `United` is a subnode of `States`.

+So I hoped to have a good entity recognition tool with StanfordNLP.

+Then I tried `Who is the United States president?`.
+Big fail.
+In the parse tree, it groups `the United States president` in one nominal group, but does not make a subgroup with only `United States`.
+The dependency tree is even worst.
+There is a subtree for the whole group, with `president` on top, with two children: `United` and `States`.
+Thus, these two words are separated, which looks pretty bad.

+I will search other ways, maybe with NLTK library...

+**Interesting:** StanfordNLP also provide the meaning of some words in the `words` attribute.
+For instance, words `George` and `Washington` are recognized as `person`, whereas words `United` and `States` are recognized as `location`, in the sentence `George Washington is the president of the United States.`.
+It could be very useful.

 ## Pattern recognition

 We can observe some incoherencies.